Rodgerskc/POEHud/README.md

 Programmed in C# with WPF using Visual Studio.

-This program is a Work in progress, many of the style elements are placeholders.
+This program is a work in progress, many of the style elements are placeholders.

 How to use this program: